Pronunciation: yur-voi

 What is Yervoy?

-Yervoy is an immunotherapy that blocks a protein (antigen) that can stop your immune system from working properly and attacking cancer cells.
-When Yervoy has blocked the protein (CTLA-4) the immune system is able to find and kill the cancer cells.
+Yervoy is an immunotherapy that blocks a protein (antigen) that can stop your immune system from working properly.
+When Yervoy has blocked the protein (CTLA-4) the immune system can find and kill the cancer cells.

 How does Yervoy work?